 Punitive damages are meant to punish the defendant for their wrongful behavior as well as to deter other people and companies from engaging in the same wrongdoing.
 In many cases, punitive damages can far exceed the amount of compensatory damages.

 Currently, there is a Valsartan MDL out of the federal District of New Jersey before the Honorable Robert B. Kugler.
 The MDL number is 2875.

 The initial Case Management Conference was held on March 27, 2019.
-Only 40 cases were consolidated into the MDL, but thousands of others ("tag-along" cases) are expected to join soon.
+As of 2023, there are over one thousand cases that were consolidated into the MDL.

 Judge Kugler has ordered that both sides agree to monthly, in-person status conferences to update the court on the litigation.
 There will also be a monthly teleconference.